Here are some frequently asked questions:

 Customers nave 72 hours to place their order for the week.
 Ordering is closed Tuesday at 5pm.

 When you complete your order you will be asked which location you would like to pick up.
-An email with your total will be sent to confirm your order.
+You will receive an email confirmation with your tax and total.

-(If you do not specify a location you will not receive an email and your order will disappear into cyberspace.)
+Please note, if you do not specify a location you will not receive an email and your order will disappear into cyberspace.

 When do I pay?